-Hyperice developed the percussion-style massage gun to precisely target hard-to-work areas but made it maneuverable enough to tackle your entire body.
-The Hypervolt only weighs 2.5 lbs, but it can reach up to 3,200 percussions per minute and fits easily in your hand with it’s ergonomic handle.
+Hyperice developed the percussion-style massage gun to precisely target hard-to-work areas but made it powerful enough to tackle your entire body.
+The Hypervolt 2 weighs less than two pounds, but it can reach up to 3,200 percussions per minute and fits easily in your hand with it’s ergonomic handle.

 Hyperice also created five interchangeable massage attachments that give the Hypervolt 2 and Hypervolt 2 Pro more versatility.
-The Hypervolt attachments are:
+The attachments are:

-Powered by a rechargeable lithium ion battery that can run up to three hours a single charge, the Hyperice Hypervolt is a compact and powerful massage tool that’s capable of working your entire body.
-In the Hypervolt review, Fleet Feet testers said they loved the straightforward design and powerful operation.
+Powered by a rechargeable lithium ion battery that can run up to three hours a single charge, the Hyperice Hypervolt 2 is a compact and powerful massage tool that’s capable of working your entire body.

 Therabody Theragun Elite and Theragun Pro

 A premium build quality and standout performance make the Theragun Elite (formerly the Theragun G3) one of the best percussion massagers around.